saniauzma/Twitter_Kafka_Pyspark_ETL_Pipeline/README.md

 confluent local services start

 ```
+Go to localhost:9021 and create a topic named "twitter" in the cluster

 ### Creating Twitter App
 For getting stream data from twitter we be using Twitter API.
 Go to [Twitter Developer Platform](https://developer.twitter.com/en) to create an app and save the credentials that wil be used to login to the app.